-- For further information, learn more at the Planet Positive 2030 Initiative website. - For our Frequently Asked Questions (beyond RFI submission), please click here. - Get in touch at: PlanetPositive2030@ieee.orgto get connected to a committee or any other reason. - Please, subscribe to our newsletter here.
+- For further information, learn more at the IEEE Planet Positive 2030 Initiative website - Get in touch at: PlanetPositive2030@ieee.org to get connected to and engaged with the IEEE Planet Positive 2030 community. - Please, subscribe to the IEEE Planet Positive 2030 newsletter here.

-If you're a journalist and would like to know more about the Planet Positive 2030 Initiative, please contact: Standards-pr@ieee.org
+If you're a journalist and would like to know more about the IEEE Planet Positive 2030 Initiative, please contact: Standards-pr@ieee.org.